Bladder stones (urolithiasis) are clumps of mineral crystals that form in the urine.

 1. Surgical Removal

 When symptoms are at their most intense, this is often a sign of a larger stone which may require surgical removal.
 Your dog will be put under general anesthetic, and a cystotomy will be performed.

 In some cases, where a stone is causing a blockage, emergency surgery will need to be performed immediately.
 Make yourself aware of the symptoms so that you can take your dog to receive treatment without delay.

-There are medications available that will be able to shrink or dissolve bladder stones.
+There are medications available that will be able to shrink or dissolve bladder stone in a dog.
 Discuss with your veterinarian whether this is an option.
-If your dog is already on other medications, this might not be possible.
+If your pooch is already on other medications, this might not be possible.

 3. Prescription Diet

 Often used short-term, a prescribed commercial dog food brand will be recommended by a veterinarian to rid a dog of this condition.
 Upon successful dissolution of bladder stones, your pet can then be placed on a different diet (likely not the same one that the dog was on before developing stones).